ronniec95/xladd-derive/README.md

 ## New features
 * Previously, when calling a function from excel, if the user made a mistake with paramter entry it would return a generic "error".
 Now we get "missing parameter [name] for function [xxx]" which is a better use experience.
 * It also traps where a particular type was expected and it's not parseable.
+* trace logging added.
+If logging is enabled and is set to LevelFilter::Trace then you can get a log of every function call, parameters passed and resulting values.
+This does have a small impact on performance that I've measured even when disabled.
+I would recommend having a Excel UDF created that you could call such as `enable_trace_logging` that outputs to a file that is called on demand in your testing spreadsheet
+* Nan values are converted to #N/A in excel.
+This I found useful when user inputs were out of bounds and produced NAN values in some mathematical functions.
+Rather than crashing or skipping we get a #NA in excel telling us that we need to look at the inputs.

 # Version 0.3 release notes